spatialthoughts/qgis-tutorials/es/_sources/docs/3/vector_styling_expressions.rst.txt

      set_color_part(ramp_color('Greens',scale_linear("MAPCOLOR7",1,7,0.2,1)),'alpha',100)

 This expression contains multiple functions: ``set_color_part()`` to set alpha or transparency, ``ramp_color()`` to apply a color ramp and ``scale_linear()`` to use the field MAPCOLOR7 in setting the color for each country.
-In this example, we are using greens, setting the alpha at 100 out of 255 and scaling MAPCOLOR7 from it's orginal range of 1-7 to 0.2-1, which will look nice with ramp_color.
+In this example, we are using greens, setting the alpha at 100 out of 255 and scaling MAPCOLOR7 from it's original range of 1-7 to 0.2-1, which will look nice with ramp_color.

   .. image:: /static/3/vector_styling_expressions/images/12.png
     :align: center